-Continuing to work with our Third Party partner for RCOI data gathering.
-Increase scope to include all new Home robots launching in 2018.
+Continuing to work with our Third-Party partner for RCOI data gathering.
+Increase scope to include all new Home robots launching in 2019.

-- Continue to push suppliers to provide more product level CMRT responses than company level, and for those suppliers providing company level data understand the list of non-compliant smelters and applicability to our products. - Overall improve the percentage of compliant and active suppliers. - o Continue to review all supplier responses and work with the suppliers to help improve the quality and completeness of their RCOI data. - Ensure responsible sourcing is a part of the standard sourcing decision making process at all levels of our supply chain.
+- Continue to push suppliers to provide more product level CMRT responses than company level, and for those suppliers providing company level data understand the list of non-compliant smelters and applicability to our products. - Overall continue to reduce the number of non-compliant and high-risk smelters in our supply chain. - · Continue to review all supplier responses and work with the suppliers to help improve the quality and completeness of their RCOI data. - Ensure responsible sourcing is a part of the standard sourcing decision making process at all levels of our supply chain. - $\circ$ Continue to improve the identification of suppliers providing in-scope materials and components .